-Involving a huge amount of work, the process began in 2020 with identifying and assessing where the business created its carbon footprint, and then calculating its carbon equivalency numbers.
+Involving a huge amount of work, the process began in 2020, with identifying and assessing where the business created its carbon footprint, and then calculating its carbon equivalency numbers.

-Some of the measures it has implemented since include; choosing to import goods by sea rather than air wherever possible, bringing in flexible working to encourage less travel into the office and starting a cycle-to-work scheme for employees when they do.
+Some of the measures it has implemented since then include: choosing to import goods by sea rather than air wherever possible, and bringing in flexible working to encourage less travel into the office - and starting a cycle-to-work scheme for employees when they do.
 In addition, it has replaced old, inefficient gas burners in the factory with modern, more efficient heating systems, implemented LED lighting across its facilities, improved packaging materials and worked with its largest volume supplier to switch to pallets that can be reused and exchanged rather than thrown away.

-Overview Ltd. says, “We are determined to make a difference.
+Overview Ltd says: “We are determined to make a difference.
 Our plans currently focus on the cradle-to-gate processes – from initial supply to despatching to customers – and once we are happy with progress here, we will begin to extend our reach across the whole lifecycle of our products."

 Dreaming Fish Productions